By: Ragnar Blomfelt

 Sin is our enemy

 Through faith we have become new creations and received forgiveness of our sins.
 But we are not yet sinless.
 Sin still clings to the heart.
 It is only at the day of total transformation, in heaven, that we will be completely cleansed from the poison of sin.
-But here on earth, we have to reckon with daily struggle against its strong essence within us.
+But here on earth, we have to reckon with daily struggle against its strong presence within us: Therefore do not let sin reign in your mortal body so that you obey its desires … For sin shall not be your master, because you are not under law, but under grace.
+Rom 6:12, 14.

 Because we sin every day in thought, word and deed, we also need to live constantly in God’s forgiveness.